 Beach Overview

-One drawback of the sandbar is that it’s highly dependent on the tide and season—during storms, it gets heavily eroded by waves.
+The downside of the sandbar is that it’s catastrophically dependent on water levels and seasons – during storms, it gets heavily battered by waves.

-To your left and behind you is the longest stretch of Mae Haad’s beach—almost 2,000 feet (600 meters) of soft, yellowish sand with a wide shoreline.
-This part of the beach faces west, providing stunning views of the open sea, with scattered islands visible to the left.
+To your left and behind you will be the longest coastal section of Mae Haad – 2,000 feet (600 metres) of pleasant yellowish sand with a wide beach.
+This part of Koh Phangan faces west and offers a beautiful view of the clear sea horizon with sprinklings of islands to the left.

 Swimming

-The width of Mae Haad Beach varies from 16 to 82 feet (5 to 25 meters), and due to the classic shallow waters of Koh Phangan, the entire beach gets heavily flooded at high tide.
-For example, when I visited during high tide, the sandbar to Koh Ma was completely submerged.
+The beach width varies from 15 feet to 80 feet (5 to 25 metres), and thanks to the classic Koh Phangan shallows, all parts of Mae Haad get heavily flooded during high tide.
+For example, when I was on the beach during high tide, the sandbar wasn’t visible at all.

-Mae Haad is particularly stunning at low tide, but high tide swallows up most of the beach.
-Thanks to the sea’s depth, there are typically no big waves during the calm season, making it a great spot for families with children.
-The sand is light yellow and fine, but there are plenty of small stones and shells, along with some larger rocks scattered both on the shore and underwater.
+Mae Haad is very beautiful during low tide, while high tide eats up almost the entire beach.
+Due to the sea depth, there are typically no high waves during calm seasons, making it an excellent place for holidays with children.
+The sand is light yellow, fine, with many pebbles and shells; you’ll often come across larger stones both on the shore and underwater.

 Sunbeds and Shade